kevineo/learning/git/0003-building_a_new_feature/README.md

 > NOTE:
+>
-> Git status is life-saving command to check the status and health of a repository.
+> Git status is a life-saving command to check the status and health of a repository.
 >
 > It reports which branch you're in, what status you're at, changes in files and next action if any.